INTO-CPS-Association/DTaaS/docker/README.md

 To add a new user to your DTaaS instance, follow these steps:

-- Add the user to your Gitlab instance.
-  Note the username and email ID used in their Gitlab instance account.
-Consider the username to be `user4` and email ID to be `user4@emailservice.com` for the following discussion

-- Add a new ML workspace for the user in the compose.users.yml file.
-  A sample user (user3) is shown there, to add more users, simply copy the entire
-  `user3` service and paste it below.

-- Edit the required fields in the new
+- Use the DTaaS CLI to bring up the ML workspaces for new users.
-  ML workspace.
-This includes

-  - Changing the service name from
-    `user3` to `user4`
-  - Changing `${username3}` to
-    `${username4}`
-  - Changing `...routers.u3...` in `labels` to
-    `...routers.u4...`

-- Edit the `.env` file by adding a new username variable, like `username4=user4`
+  This brings up the containers, without the AuthMS authentication.

-- Add two lines to the `conf.local` file
+- Now, Add two lines to the `conf.local` file

 ```txt
 rule.onlyu4.action=allow